amit5980/amit5980/README.md

 - 👋 Hi, I’m @amit5980
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning CS50 & Python
+- 🌱 I’m currently learning CS50
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python
 - 📫 How to reach me ...

 <!---